Dave Boling: Washington State 'hurt' itself in loss to Colorado, but still have time to remedy

 "That wasn't the prettiest game by any means, but you had two teams going after it and battling," Colorado coach Tad Boyle said.

-Before this game tipped off, the 24-8 Cougs — the Pac's No. 2 seed — were already assured of their first NCAA berth since 2008.
-Colorado, though, was considered a bubble team, and probably needed a title or at least a title-game appearance to be included in the field.
+Before this game tipped off, the 24-8 Cougars — the Pac's No. 2 seed — were already assured of their first NCAA berth since 2008.
+Colorado, though, was considered a bubble team and probably needed a title or at least a title-game appearance to be included in the field.

 Considering this is the final tournament of the Pac-12, given the defection of 10 members, the Cougars ran out of time to claim a championship.